Nickel Plate District Amphitheater Updates

 - Relocation of the current restrooms to be located more centrally in the AMP Pavilion.
 Current restrooms located inside the AMP will be repurposed for storage and to create a green room for performers.

-Beyond those improvements, the AMP stage will also be modified to accommodate musicians and performances of all types.
-A new stage will be 25 feet deeper, and an added sound wall will enhance aesthetics looking at the stage, while also improving the listening experience that pushes the sound out into the crowd.
+Beyond those improvements, the AMP stage was also be modified to accommodate musicians and performances of all types.
+The new stage is deeper, and an added sound wall enhances aesthetics looking at the stage, while also improving the listening experience that pushes the sound out into the crowd.
 Additionally, renovations include an elevated lawn with additional drainage, sloping, and pathway to help with storm water drainage.
 The grassy knoll will include contour elevation for a better viewing experience regardless of seating proximity to stage.

 Sign Up for Updates